magaledon/CDP-ChatBot/README.md

 ![image](https://github.com/user-attachments/assets/a257c42c-e01b-444c-a9d9-035ca533183e)

-## Evaluation Criteria

-The assignment was evaluated based on the following criteria:

--   Accuracy and completeness of the chatbot's responses.
--   Code quality and build.
--   Handling of variations in question phrasing and terminology.
--   Implementation of bonus features (cross-CDP comparisons, advanced questions).
--   Overall user experience and chatbot interaction.

 ## Additional Notes

 -   This project demonstrates the use of web scraping, document indexing, and natural language processing techniques to build a support agent chatbot.